MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-cell-appearance.md

 }
 ```

-The [`OnBindingContextChanged`](https://developer.xamarin.com/api/member/Xamarin.Forms.Cell.OnBindingContextChanged()/) override will be called when the [`BindingContextChanged`](https://developer.xamarin.com/api/event/Xamarin.Forms.BindableObject.BindingContextChanged/) event fires, in response to the value of the [`BindingContext`](https://developer.xamarin.com/api/property/Xamarin.Forms.BindableObject.BindingContext/) property changing.
-Therefore, when the `BindingContext` changes, the UI controls displaying the [`BindableProperty`](https://developer.xamarin.com/api/type/Xamarin.Forms.BindableProperty/) values should set their data.
+The [`OnBindingContextChanged`](xref:Xamarin.Forms.Cell.OnBindingContextChanged) override will be called when the [`BindingContextChanged`](xref:Xamarin.Forms.BindableObject.BindingContextChanged) event fires, in response to the value of the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) property changing.
+Therefore, when the `BindingContext` changes, the UI controls displaying the [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) values should set their data.
 Note that the `BindingContext` should be checked for a `null` value, as this can be set by Xamarin.Forms for garbage collection, which in turn will result in the `OnBindingContextChanged` override being called.

-Alternatively, UI controls can bind to the [`BindableProperty`](https://developer.xamarin.com/api/type/Xamarin.Forms.BindableProperty/) instances to display their values, which removes the need to override the `OnBindingContextChanged` method.
+Alternatively, UI controls can bind to the [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) instances to display their values, which removes the need to override the `OnBindingContextChanged` method.

 > [!NOTE]
 > When overriding `OnBindingContextChanged`, ensure that the base class's `OnBindingContextChanged` method is called so that registered delegates receive the `BindingContextChanged` event.